sanposhiho/molizen/README.md

 # Molizen

-Molizen is a type-safe actor framework for Go.
+Molizen is a typed actor framework for Go.

 This is a POWERFUL WEAPON to defeat "the difficulty of parallel programming" like race conditions and deadlocks.